 Do-gooder tours are rare, but Crystal offers free tours on select itineraries that let passengers volunteer their time and efforts while learning about the community they're visiting.
 For example, passengers might sort or package food at the San Francisco food bank, pick fruit at orchards to donate to low-income families in the Santa Barbara area or play board games with children and seniors at Cartagena's Granitos de Paz Foundation, which serves poor families.

 Transportation Into Town

-This is a big-deal money- and hassle-saver for independent travelers who want to do their own thing, but don't feel like taking a shuttle from the ship to the port exit and then hailing a cab and trying to direct a cabbie in a foreign language to the best drop-off point -- and then do the whole thing in reverse.
+This is a money- and hassle-saver for independent travelers who want to do their own thing without having to shuttle to the port exit and hail a cab before doing the whole thing in reverse.
 It also allows passengers on tours that end in the city to choose to stay longer in town and come back to the ship on the shuttle.
-Azamara, Regent, Silversea, Oceania and Seabourn are among the lines that offer this welcome service.
+Azamara, Crystal Cruises, Viking, Regent, Silversea, Oceania and Seabourn are among the lines that offer this welcome service.